The CTO Guide to AI Coding

 - How does a CTO adopt AI coding without losing control?

-- By treating adoption as five controllable decisions rather than a tool rollout: a written policy for what is sanctioned, a verification step so generated code is checked against intent before merge, evidence per change so accountability is documented, metrics so the risk is visible, and a data boundary so source does not leave where it should not.
+- By treating adoption as five controllable decisions rather than a tool rollout.
+A written policy for what is sanctioned, a verification step so generated code is checked against intent before merge, evidence per change so accountability is documented, metrics so the risk is visible, and a data boundary so source does not leave where it should not.
 Each is a decision a CTO can make deliberately; the loss of control comes from making none of them and hoping.

 - What is the actual risk a CTO is signing up for?